 Chanting Mantras

-Repeat these mantras 108 times using a mala if available.
+Repeat 108 times using a mala if available. -

 Aarti

-Light camphor and perform the aarti by circling it clockwise in front of the deity.
-Ring the bell gently during the aarti and chant:
+Light camphor and perform aarti by moving it clockwise before the goddess.
+Ring the bell gently and chant:

 Prayer and Meditation